Former Keno property gives way to commercial truck and trailer business

 Nearly all of the equipment still was in the Hastings Keno building at the time of purchase.

-That included pool tables, kegerators, tables and chairs, and 17 coffee pots.

-“My team and I, we changed gears from semi trucks to liquidating restaurant equipment,” he said.
+“My team and I, we changed gears from semi trucks to liquidating restaurant equipment,” Hornung said.
 “That was an interesting experience, let me tell you.”

 The Pioneer staff liquidated more than 3,000 Hastings Keno items in about 30 days.